learn-co-students/kwk-level-1-lecture-016-intro-to-the-internet-sgharms-test-webdev-fund/README.md

 In addition to `GET` and `POST` requests, there are additional types of HTTP requests, or **HTTP verbs**, with most of them describing more specific kinds of `POST` actions.
 For now, keep in mind:
   - `GET` is for retrieving something the server owns, without changing data the server owns
   - `POST` is for communicating that some data on the server should be changed, be it creation, alteration, deletion, etc.
+#### CFU: Turn and Talk
+"In your own words, what is the difference between get and post?
+Provide an example for each if you were using Instagram."

 #### HTTP-Responses